Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Adversarial Attack Strategies (RQ1)

 \textbf{Resource Exhaustion and Autonomy Abuse.} Adversaries may submit fabricated but realistic bug reports to waste APR resources or induce undesirable synthesis behaviors (e.g., prompting generation of unrelated artifacts).
 These reports may evade simple filters by mimicking legitimate developer phrasing or using obfuscated prompts.
 Overreliance on automated systems without human oversight amplifies this risk, allowing low-effort inputs to consume significant compute or reviewer attention.

-\textbf{Malicious Patch Generation and Propagation.} Attackers can exploit APR systems to synthesize patches that reintroduce vulnerabilities---such as reverting CVE fixes---or introduce insecure logic aligned with their goals.
+\textbf{Malicious Patch Generation and Propagation.} Attackers can exploit APR systems to synthesize patches that reintroduce vulnerabilities, such as reverting CVE fixes, or introduce insecure logic aligned with their goals.
 These attacks exploit the semantic gap between natural language bug reports and code safety guarantees.
-Even if such patches pass unit tests and post-hoc analysis, their acceptance into production systems can initiate downstream compromise via software supply chains (e.g., PyPI, Docker Hub).
+Even if such patches pass unit tests and post-hoc analysis, their acceptance into production systems leads to downstream compromises via software supply chains (e.g., PyPI, Docker Hub).